jeff-wise/Elea/docs/why.md

 directly, does not have to indirectly express ideas and spend so much time on understanding how the machine works.
 Spend time with human ideas.

+this is reason that I created elea in first place. was working on game deve. have many creative ideas to express, but always limited by expressing those ideas in way computer can understand.
+Haskell helps but not always enough. can do better. should also empower others to be able to do the same.
+Found elea by accident, evolved a lot. took all good ideas and put into one.
+Is really about finding way to define structures optimally for human expression.
+Elea is a language for humans, not machines.

 ## Integration

 Elea is an actual general purpose programming language.
 Programs are not